eshun/Luckysheet/docs/guide/api.md

 - **Explanation**：

 	Returns the data of the first selection in a table.
-	- `luckysheet.getdatabyselection()`: Returns the data of the current selection of the current worksheet
+	- `sheet.getdatabyselection()`: Returns the data of the current selection of the current worksheet
-	- `luckysheet.getdatabyselection(null,1)`: Returns the data of the current selection of the second worksheet
+	- `sheet.getdatabyselection(null,1)`: Returns the data of the current selection of the second worksheet

 	> Recommend to use the new API: [getRangeValue](#getRangeValue([setting]))